marijnh/Eloquent-JavaScript/10_modules.md

 There are several different pathfinding packages on ((NPM)), but none of them uses this graph format.
-They usually allow the graph's edges to have a weight, the cost or distance associated with it, which isn't possible in our representation.
+They usually allow the graph's edges to have a weight, which is the cost or distance associated with it.
+That isn't possible in our representation.

 {{index "Dijkstra, Edsger", pathfinding, "Dijkstra's algorithm", "dijkstrajs package"}}

 For example, there's the `dijkstrajs` package.
-A well-known approach to path finding, quite similar to our `findRoute` function, is called _Dijkstra's algorithm_, after Edsger Dijkstra, who first wrote it down.
+A well-known approach to pathfinding, quite similar to our `findRoute` function, is called _Dijkstra's algorithm_, after Edsger Dijkstra, who first wrote it down.
 The `js` suffix is often added to package names to indicate the fact that they are written in JavaScript.
 This `dijkstrajs` package